TheOdinProject/curriculum/foundations/javascript_basics/DOM_manipulation_and_events.md

 <div class="lesson-note lesson-note--tip" markdown="1">

-Note that `function (e) {...}` is a callback from `addEventListener`.
-For a more in-depth understanding of callbacks, read the article [Understanding Callbacks in JavaScript](https://dev.to/i3uckwheat/understanding-callbacks-2o9e).
+When we pass in `alertFunction` or `function (e) {...}` as an argument to `addEventListener`, we call this a `callback`.
+A callback is simply a function that is passed into another function as an argument.

 </div>